 As a Client Service Associate with the Employer Retirement Plan team at RTD Financial, Burke works with plan participants, plan sponsors, and strategic partners to provide a dedicated and thorough service, wholly contingent on the participants best interests.

-Burke’s interests include spending time with his fiancé and stepdaughter, reading, and writing.
-Recently, Burke completed a book he had been working on for 5 years and had it self-published.
+Burke’s interests include spending time with his wife and stepdaughter, reading, and writing.

 Getting to know Burke

 What do you enjoy most working at RTD?

 I enjoy the focused dedication towards the clients at RTD.
 A firm which puts this methodology front and center attracts the top, and most invested talent, and having the opportunity to be a part of this makes me feel valued as an individual.